svanas/web3modal.pas/README.md

 1. Launch Delphi and start a new TMS Web Core project via _File > New > Other > TMS Web > TMS Web Application_
 1. Save your application to a directory of your choosing
 1. Click on: _Project > Add to Project_ and add `web3modal.pas` (the unit, not the directory) to your project

+## Implementation

+## Production

+When you are ready to release your Web app in the wild, you should create a new project on [Reown Cloud](https://cloud.reown.com) and obtain a new project ID.

 ## Learn more